 On-campus leadership immersion

 To best profer highly developed leadership skills, you will have the valuable opportunity to attend two on-campus, hands-on, application-based learning and networking experiences.
-You will work closely with your classmates and faculty on case analysis, problem-solving, critical thinking, teamwork, and leadership skills during these 4-day sessions.
+You will work closely with your classmates and faculty on case analysis, problem-solving, critical thinking, teamwork, and leadership skills during these four-day sessions.
 This face-to-face training delivers skills and competencies which will continue to be developed in a virtual environment within the online courses to maximize your return on investment in skill development and practice.

 One of the most distinguishing and attractive benefits of this health administration degree is the culminating travel course.
 During the final summer term, you will have the opportunity for a faculty-led travel experience in which you will conduct an intensive study of the locale’s health system in comparison to your native system.
 As your final project, you will use that experience to innovate a product or service.
 For those unable to travel, an alternative study option will be provided.